Fuji X-E2 shots at the Southwestern Photojournalism Seminar

 Tom Kennedy, the director of photography at the time for National Geographic, had Don Rutledge, my mentor, contact him and ask to take him to lunch.
 Don continued to stop by every few months and enjoy lunch with Tom.
 Tom would also do the same thing with Don after a while.

-One day Tom asked Don why Don had never asked for work from Tom.
-Tom then said that Don was the only photographer he had ever met that ever done this.
-Tom discovered that Don was genuinely interested in just having a friend.
+One day, Tom asked Don why Don had never asked for work from Tom.
+Tom then said that Don was the only photographer he had ever met who had done this.
+Tom discovers that Don is genuinely interested in having a friend.

-Many people through the years had done the same to Don that photographers had done with Tom.
+Throughout the years, many people have done the same to Don that photographers did with Tom.
 They were not interested in a friendship; they just wanted a job.

-My long-term goal for my career is to one day work with my friends.
-Guess what–that day is now for me.
-The reason is I did want a relationship with people and not just their money.
+My long-term career goal is to one day work with my friends.
+Guess what–that day is now.
+I want a relationship with people, not just their money.

 Great Photos Often Start With Dramatic Subjects